xalef/Evoqua_Final/README.md

 - **indices_inertia.jld2**, **indices_margin.jld2**, **indices_range.jld2** : Saved output of the convergence analysis.
 - **Evoqua_ML_Final.ipynb** : Random Forest Regression machine learning model that predicts the energy saved by a large building using the novel technology.
 - **indices_Tamb.jld2**, **indices_Twb.jld2**, **indices_Twb2.jld2** : Saved output of the timeseries algorithm.
 - **Evoqua_Timeseries2.ipynb** : Development of an algorithm that defines timeseries based on input parameters.
 Data analytics and statistical analysis of the aerosol generation source.
-Definition of an Linear Regression model to link two variables.
+Definition of a Linear Regression model for dimensional analysis.
 - **Figures folder** : Figures of the article and supplementary material